 - Contrast sitz baths.
 Use two basins that you can comfortably sit in.
 Sit in hot water for 3 minutes, then in cold water for 1 minute.
-Repeat three times to complete one set.
-Do one to two sets per day, 3 - 4 days per week.
+Repeat three times to complete 1 set.
+Do 1 to 2 sets per day, 3 to 4 days per week.

 Acupuncture has become a popular treatment for menstrual pain.
-The National Institutes of Health recommend acupuncture either by itself or along with other treatments for menstrual pain.
+The National Institutes of Health recommends acupuncture, either by itself or along with other treatments, for menstrual pain.
 In a well-designed study of 43 women with menstrual pain, women treated with acupuncture had less pain and needed less pain medication.

 Acupuncturists treat people with dysmenorrhea based on an individualized assessment of the excesses and deficiencies of energy (called qi) located in various meridians.
 In the case of dysmenorrhea, a qi deficiency is usually detected in the liver and spleen meridians.
 Moxibustion (a technique in which the herb mugwort is burned over specific acupuncture points) is often added to enhance needling treatment, and qualified practitioners may also recommend herbal or dietary treatments.